Kitsuri-Studios/Mirage/README.md

 ## Development Setup

-For developers looking to contribute or customize Lumina, here’s how to set up your environment:
+For developers looking to contribute or customize Mirage, here’s how to set up your environment:

 1. **Clone the Repository**: